gregorwolf1973/hassio-addons/README.md

-# Home Assistant Add-ons by henryhst
+# Home Assistant Add-ons by Gregor.
+A fork of henryhst

 ![Project Maintenance][maintenance-shield]
 [![License][license-shield]](LICENSE)